solana-labs/solana/docs/src/wallet-guide/solflare.md

 Safecoin maintains [three distinct networks](../clusters), each of which has its own purpose in supporting the Safecoin ecosystem.
-Mainnet Beta is selected by default on SolFlare, as this is the permanent network where exchanges and other production apps are deployed.
+Mainnet Beta is selected by default on SafeFlare, as this is the permanent network where exchanges and other production apps are deployed.
 To select a different network, click on the name of the currently selected network at the top of the wallet dashboard, either Mainnet, Testnet or Devnet, then click on the name of the network you wish to be using.

-## Sending and Receiving SOL Tokens
+## Sending and Receiving SAFE Tokens

 ### Receiving
 To receive tokens into your wallet, someone must transfer some to your wallet's